URL: https://console.gmicloud.ai/user-console/ce/firewalls

 Manage Firewalls

-From the Firewalls list page, you can:- View details — click the firewall name to inspect its rules and associations
+- View details, click the firewall name to inspect its rules and associations

-- Edit rules — open the detail page and update inbound rules
+- Edit rules, open the detail page and update inbound rules

-- Associate / Disassociate instances — use the Manage page (see above)
+- Associate / Disassociate instances, use the Manage page (see above)

-- Delete firewall — from the detail page; only firewalls with no associated instances can be deleted
+- Delete firewall, from the detail page; only firewalls with no associated instances can be deleted